xtbreak

 --------------------------------------------------------------------------------

-We find three breaks, the first in week 20 in 2020 , the second at the end of 2020 and the third in week 11 in 2021.
-The second break has however large confidence intervals.
-This indicates that the change in the coefficients is small.
-We estimate the model with two breaks:
+We find two breaks, the first in week 22 in 2020 and the second at the end of 2020.
+We can directly estimate the model with two breaks:

 Estimation of break points